thijoubert/chulapa/collections/_posts/2023-03-09-Why-important-to-limit-infobesity-in-Microsoft365.md

 To assess emissions impacts, Microsoft "[segments greenhouse gas emissions into three categories consistent with the Greenhouse Gas Protocol](https://ghgprotocol.org/)”:

-- *Scope 1 | Emissions that directly result from business activities, such as stationary combustion of fuels for backup power generation in our data centers.*
+- *Scope 1: Emissions that directly result from business activities, such as stationary combustion of fuels for backup power generation in our data centers.*
-- *Scope 2 | Emissions that indirectly result from producing the energy consumed in data centers, such as exhaust from an electric power plant.
+- *Scope 2: Emissions that indirectly result from producing the energy consumed in data centers, such as exhaust from an electric power plant.
 The Scope 2 methodology used for the Emissions Impact Dashboard for Microsoft 365 is market-based, meaning that it takes into account Microsoft’s renewable energy power purchases.
 Carbon offsets are not accounted for here.*
-- *Scope 3 | Emissions that indirectly result from the supply chain and all other business activities, such as the embodied carbon associated with manufacturing, shipping, and recycling the servers used in our data centers.
-Scope 3 figures as reported in the Emissions Impact Dashboard for Microsoft 365 can be thought of as a sunk cost; they represent emissions associated with servers and other IT assets that have already been built and installed in our data centers.
-Those emissions are amortized over each month of the asset’s estimated lifespan (the EID uses a default value of 6 years) before then being allocated to Azure and Microsoft 365 customers and reported in the EID.*
+- *Scope 3: Emissions that indirectly result from the supply chain and all other business activities, such as the embodied carbon associated with manufacturing, shipping, and recycling the servers used in our data centers.
+Scope 3 figures can be thought of as a sunk cost; they represent emissions associated with servers and other IT assets that have already been built and installed in our data centers.*

-While it is quite easy to estimate the impacts of scopes 1 and 2, the impacts of scope 3 are relatively undocumented.
+While it is fairly easy to estimate the impacts of scopes 1 and 2, the impacts of scope 3 are generally poorly documented.

 <br />